Singapore’s share of newly created job vacancies hits six-year high

 “Tech companies are now looking at new areas to invest in,” said Ang Boon Heng, director of the manpower research and statistics department at MOM, naming artificial intelligence (AI) as one such new area.
 “That’s why they’re shifting their roles.”

-Ling agreed that areas such as AI and data analytics are still seen as growth engines.

-Spots for business development and sales professionals rose, as establishments sought to expand their businesses and improve the efficiency of their processes.
-Along with the continued expansion of the healthcare sector, the demand for registered nurses and enrolled nurses has also remained strong.
+Spots for business development and sales professionals rose, and demand for registered nurses and enrolled nurses remained strong.

-“Due to the strong demand for these workers, employers were willing to pay more to fill these positions, compared to the year before,” said MOM.
+Employers were willing to pay more to fill these positions compared to 2022 due to strong demand for these workers, said MOM.

 For example, the minimum pay hirers were prepared to offer for software, Web and multimedia developers rose to S$5,000 in 2023, from S$4,200 in 2022.